The 8 Best Proofpoint Competitors & Alternatives in 2026

 One alternative to Proofpoint that is considered better is Teramind.
 Teramind offers advanced analytics, automated incident response, and detailed contextual monitoring of user activities, making it a robust solution for insider threat prevention.

-Is Proofpoint better than mimecast?
+Is Proofpoint better than Mimecast?

 Proofpoint and Mimecast are reputable email security solutions, but the better choice depends on your specific needs.
 Proofpoint is known for its advanced threat detection capabilities, while Mimecast offers a comprehensive suite of email management features.
 Consider evaluating your priorities and requirements to determine which solution aligns best with your organization’s needs.